-Ok, both of these gift ideas use chocolate, but I figure that most people love chocolate, so what better gift to give!
+Both of these gift ideas use chocolate!
+And, I figure that most people love chocolate, so what better gift to give!
 Wrap them up in jars with tight-fitting lids and pretty ribbons!
 People will LOVE you and your chocolate gifts!

 - Whisk together all ingredients except peppermint extract, and pour into a small saucepan.
 Heat mixture over medium heat until small bubbles form on the outside edges of the pan (scalding).
 Remove from heat and add peppermint extract.